 When a commercial driver is unable to pass a U.S. Department of Transportation (DOT) physical exam, it’s often a career buster.
 The driver is left looking for alternatives.

 Some may decide to operate solely in intrastate commerce if the state medical qualifications are less stringent than federal medical requirements.
 Others may pursue a medical exemption from the Federal Motor Carrier Safety Administration (FMCSA) in order to continue operating commercial motor vehicles in interstate commerce.

 But do you need a waiver or exemption?
 The federal definitions for waiver and exemption are often mistakenly interchanged.

-They both offer temporary relief from a portion of the FMCSA regulations to an individual or group.
+They both offer temporary relief from a portion of the FMCSA regulations to an individual or group with medical conditions.
 A waiver is only good for up to three months, while a medical exemption may be valid for up to two years.

 The first step is a physical exam, using the medical criteria provided in the regulations and FMCSA guidance materials.
-If a driver does not meet one of the medical standards, the medical examiner (ME) could indicate on a medical examiner’s certificate that the driver is otherwise medically qualified, and would be qualified if granted an exemption from a specific standard.
+If commercial drivers do not meet one of the medical standards, the medical examiner could indicate on a medical examiner certificate that the driver is otherwise medically qualified, and would be qualified if granted an exemption from a specific standard.